squiddycodes/MinesweeperSolver/README.md

 # MinesweeperSolver
-Algorithmic Solver for Minesweeper game - running the code requires Java Processing.
+Algorithmic Solver for Minesweeper game - running the code requires Java Processing. **Keep all .pde files in MinesweeperSolver directory to run the code.**

 Watch as the algorithm quickly solves minesweeper puzzles of your choosing!